Qiskit/qiskit-ibm-runtime/docs/how_to_guide/run_a_job.md

 - `callback`: Callback function to be invoked for any interim results and final result.
 The callback function will receive two positional parameters: job ID and result.
 - `result_decoder`: Optional class used to decode the job result.

-Here is an example of running the `hello-world` program.
+Here is an example of running the `hello-world` program:

 ```python
 # Specify the program inputs here.